 This can happen even more with medications containing caffeine (popular when treating migraines).

 How can you prevent medication making things worse?
 Only take medicine as a last resort.

 - (which we’ll talk about below)

 If your headache doesn’t go away and you need some medication, give it a try but if they keep coming back, you should see your doctor.

 Stretch and Roll

-Forget Rock N’ Roll (this would probably make the headache worse), when you have a headache you should try some stretching and rolling (using a foam roller or exercise ball).
+Forget Rock N’ Roll (this would probably make the headache worse), when you have a headache you should try some stretching and rolling ( or exercise ball).